-- A keen interest in the subject developed through the work done in KS3 and/or GCSE. - 2.
+- 1. A keen interest in the subject developed through the work done in KS3 and/or GCSE. - 2.
 An interest in aspects of performance and/or design for theatre. - 3.
-The ability to work efficiently and imaginatively in a group. - 4.
-This specification is suitable for the diverse range of candidates who wish to develop their interest and enjoyment of Drama.
-It is a subject that produces mature, confident and imaginative students, equipped with excellent skills of communication.
+The ability to work efficiently and imaginatively in a group.